ActiveState/blog-posts/upgrading-to-5.24.md

 always upgrading when a new point release comes out.

 But if you haven't upgraded for ages, you're still in a difficult situation.
-How do you get from there to here?
+How do you get from ancient Perl to modern Perl?
 What should you look out for?
 And why should you even upgrade at all?

 ## Features and Fixes